Last Updated on January 15, 2022 by Shaun Snapp

 The Need for Liberian Americans to Differentiate Themselves From What They Viewed as What Referred to as “Savage Africans”

 The two groups usually lived far from each other, and their contacts were infrequent and sporadic.
 The new masters kept to the coast and to the settlements they built there, of which Monrovia is the largest.
 The newcomers, unable to set themselves apart from the locals by skin colour or physical type, tried to underline their difference and superiority in some other way.
 In the frightfully hot and humid climate, men walked about in morning coats, bowler hats and white gloves.
 Women wore stiff crinolines, heavy wigs, and hats decorated with artificial flowers. – The Guardian

 The following photo illustrates this.

 What is curious is that African Americans did not dress like this in the US at the time.
 Even the two young boys have formal hats.
 The people standing behind them are their servants of slaves.
 This is very similar to the Spanish in the New World.
-People of minor status back in Spain, would often dress in a way and behave in a way that gave the impression they were part of the Spanish nobility.
+People of minor status back in Spain would often dress and behave in a way that gave the impression they were part of the Spanish nobility.

 How Liberia Was Purchased